 - Once P2 has met the spending on their first card, P1 refers P2 to the second Southwest business card OR a Southwest personal card.
 I recommend one of the personal cards since the annual fee and spending requirement are much lower.

-- At this point, P1 will have received 40,000 points in referral bonuses plus their welcome offer, which is more than enough for one pass.
+- At this point, P1 will have received 40,000 points in referral bonuses, plus their welcome offer, plus the 10,000 points for being a cardholder, which is enough for one pass.

 - P2 completes the spending requirement on their second Southwest card and earns enough points for a second pass.